mingyuanlu/ARA_reconstruction/README.md

 # Building
 ----------
 To make use of the software tools:
+1. Include line "scl enable devtoolset-2 $SHELL" in your .bashrc or equivalent file.

-1. Set up a working AraRoot copy.
+2. Set up a working AraRoot copy.
 Set up a working AraSim copy in the same directory, otherwise AraSim events analysis will not run properly.
-2. In this common work area, create libAraSim.a with
+3. In this common work area, create libAraSim.a with

 		$ ar rcs libAraSim.a *.o

-3. Modify CMakeLists.txt according to the enclosed CMakeLists_example.txt.
+4. Modify CMakeLists.txt according to the enclosed CMakeLists_example.txt.
 Point the include paths to where the softwares tools are installed.
 In particular, if you set up the common work area for AraRoot and AraSim as in #1, ${ARASIM_INCLUDE_DIR} should be the same as ${CURRENT_WORK_DIR}.
 Also, make sure the line

 		$ find_package(ROOT REQUIRED COMPONENTS MathMore Gui)